Cameron-Johnstone/ml-deployment-template/README.md

 ### Adding Your Code
 1. Inject your ML code in the `./model` directory.
 By default, the directory comes pre-loaded with code for sentence comparison using a BERT sentence encoder.
 2. Specify your endpoints in `app.py`.
-The default sentence comparison functionality is exposed from [this path definition function](https://github.com/RishabhMalviya/ml-deployment-template/blob/master/app.py#L109) in the `app.py` file.
-It also contains [a dummy endpoint](https://github.com/RishabhMalviya/ml-deployment-template/blob/master/app.py#L56) for reference.
+The default sentence comparison functionality is exposed from [this endpoint](https://github.com/RishabhMalviya/ml-deployment-template/blob/master/app.py#L109) in the `app.py` file.
+It also contains [a dummy endpoint](https://github.com/RishabhMalviya/ml-deployment-template/blob/master/app.py#L56) for quick testing.
 3. Optionally, write the corresponding test cases in the `./api/tests/test_app.py`.

 ### Deploying to Your Server